TCP3056 : Disasters, Monsters and Mess

 This module deals with things that threaten the life of cities in various ways, and the ways in which we understand, frame and govern these complex problems.

-The module will introduce students to socio-ecological and assemblage perspectives on cities, through a focus on environmental risk and other threats to cities.
+The module will introduce students to socio-ecological, assemblage and other systems perspectives on cities, through a focus on environmental risk and other threats to cities.
 Through examination of historical and contemporary disasters, emergencies and crises, alongside fictional scenarios from various media, the module will introduce and analyse threats that can emerge from human actions or on a huge scale (monsters) and exhibit such complexity (mess) that tackling them requires new perspectives from policy makers, scientists and practitioners.
+Topics and cases tackled will also introduce dimensions of environmental and social justice.

-The module also aims to demonstrate the need for interdisciplinarity, drawing together geography, urban planning, environmental history, disaster risk reduction, science and technology studies and other social science approaches, and highlighting the interaction of social and natural sciences in understanding and managing emerging risks.
-The importance of complex team working and collaboration in dealing with major risks will be explored.
+The module also aims to demonstrate the need for interdisciplinarity, drawing together geography, urban planning, environmental history, disaster risk reduction, science and technology studies and other social science approaches, and highlighting the interaction of social and natural sciences in understanding and managing emerging problems.
+The importance of complex team working and collaboration in dealing with contemporary urban problems (such as the dimensions of the climate emergency) will be explored.

 Outline Of Syllabus